kenjindomini/Resume/resume.md

 </table>

 **Software Engineer / Back-End Web developer**
-- Designed and developed Web-based APIs using node.js
+- Arcitected and developed Web-based APIs using node.js and Hapi
 - Abstracted away database queries and transactions, lowering difficulty and increasing productivity for front-end developers
 - Maintained a high standard of Engineering hygine, i.e. good unit and intergration test coverage and linting
-- Small team-based development using git via github
+- Used git workflow via github to coordinate code changes between a small team of a engineers
-- Git branch based development
+- Used git branches to segregate feature and bug fix development from the main two branches: master and dev
+    - Implemented git branch worklow and Jenkins workflow to have engineering team use a dev branch that could not be pushed to prd
-- Responsible for code reviews of team member's pull requests
+- Performed code reviews of team member's pull requests
-- Coordinate with product team in NY
+- Coordinated with product team in NY

 <table width="600px">
 <tr>